MarkFirman/Oxford-Dictionaries-API-Wrapper/README.md

-# Oxford-Dictionaries-API-Wrapper V2
+# Oxford Dictionaries PHP API Wrapper
 PHP wrapper to communicate with the Oxford Dictionary API.
-This wrapper will only work with V2 of the oxford API (V1 will be deprecated from June 2019 - so I have removed support from here also)
+This wrapper will only work with V2 of the oxford API.

 # Features
-- Easily obtain definitions, derivatives, origins, example text and audio pronunciations for a specified word
+- Easily obtain definitions, derivatives, origins, example text, phonetics, lexical entries and audio pronunciations for a specified word

 # New Features (V2)
 - Better error reporting/handling